Home » Casing » Casing Design Calculations From A To Z

 Casing Design Calculations For Collapse Pressure

-The primary collapse loads are supplied by the column of fluid on the outside of the casing which act to collapse the pipe.
+The primary collapse loads are supplied by the column of fluid on the outside of the casing, which acts to collapse the pipe.
 These fluids are usually the mud and possibly the cement slurry in which the casing was set.
-Casing Collapse Pressure Calculations will make you understand how to calculate collapse pressure rating for the casing.
+Therefore, the Casing Collapse Pressure Calculations article will help you understand how to calculate the collapse pressure rating for the casing.

 Casing Design Calculations For Tensile Strength